MiaTitterton/SQL--Retails-Sales-Project-1-/README.md

 -- Q.3 Write a SQL Query to retrieve all transactions where the category is 'clothing'and the quanity sold is more than 4.
 SELECT * FROM retail_sales WHERE category = 'Clothing' AND quantity >=4

--- Q.4 Write a SQL query to finf the average age of customers who purchase from the Electronics category.
+-- Q.4 Write a SQL query to find the average age of customers who purchase from the Electronics category.
  SELECT AVG(age) FROM retail_sales WHERE category = 'Electronics'

 -- Q.5 Write a SQL query to find all transactions where the total sale is great than 1000.